ejhammond/react-responsive-system/README.md

   } = useResponsiveProps<CustomComponentProps>(props);
 ```

+## Server-Side Rendering

+If `react-responsive-system` cannot access the `window`, it will use the `defaultScreenClass` that you set in the configuration object.
+When the code is re-hydrated on the client, it will adjust to the actual screenClass.

 ## Under the Hood

 For folks who are curious about the implementation:

 Fundamentally, we need our components to be aware of the current screen class so they know when to re-render.
-We do this by setting up a single resize event-listener at the root of the app, and Providing the screen class via React Context.

-For better perf while your users are rapidly resizing their screens to see if your site breaks, there's a little debounce.
-You can configure the debounce delay by supplying a `resizeUpdateDelay` to the config object when you `createScreenClassProvider`.
+We do this by constructing Media Queries from your breakpoints and using `window.matchMedia` to observe changes, then we _provide_ the current screen class to components via React Context.
+This should only trigger a re-render when the screen class actually changes, and not during resizing events within the same screen class.